letigsainz/tech-writing/FoodLink User Guide/USERGUIDE.md

 #### View available food donations

-On the Food Donations page you can view all available restaurant donations in your area.
+On the **food donations** page, you can view all available restaurant donations in your area.
 When you’ve found one that interests you, select “request” on the far right column of the corresponding entry.

 > [!TIP]
 > You may only request one donation at a time.